clarinsi/STARK/settings.md

 ## (Un)labeled relations
 The obligatory `labeled` parameter specifies whether trees should be differentiated based on the syntactic relations (dependency labels) between the nodes of the tree (value `yes`, or not (value `no`).
 For example, if the first option differentiates between trees '_NOUN <nsubj VERB_' and '_NOUN <obj VERB_', the second option considers them as the instances of the same, '_NOUN < VERB_' tree.

 ## Word order
 The obligatory `--fixed` parameter allows the users to specify whether they consider the order of the nodes in the tree to be a distinctive feature of the tres (value `yes`) or not (value `no`).
-For example, if our input treebank consisted of the sentences ‘_John gave the apple to Mary_’ and ‘_John the apple gave to Mary_’ (an odd example in English but typical in languages with free word order), using the `yes` option would extract the '_gave > apple_' and '_apple < gave_' as two distinct trees, while the `no` option would consider them as two instances of the same tree.
+For example, if our input treebank consisted of the sentences ‘_John gave the apple to Mary_’ and ‘_John the apple gave to Mary_’ (an odd example in English but typical in languages with free word order), using the `yes` option would extract the '_gave > apple_' and '_apple < gave_' as two distinct trees, while the `no` option would consider them as two instances of the same tree ('_gave > apple_').

+Note that with the `fixed=no` option, the structure of the tree in the first column is always described in the order-agnostic form with heads always preceding dependent, i.e. the arrows always pointing to the right (e.g. '_gave > apple_').

 ## Restriction to specific structures
 In contrast to the obligatory settings above specifying the criteria for defining the _types_ of trees to be extracted, STARK also allows the users to restrict the extraction procedure to _specific_ trees through the three options presented below.